 Our inspectors are fully insured with public liability and professional indemnity insurance for your peace of mind.

-Our Building Inspectors cover all areas of the Central Coast, Hunter Valley and Newcastle.
+Our Building Inspectors cover all areas of the Central Coast, Hunter Valley, Newcastle and Northern Rivers.

 I would like to inform you of a very positive customer experience I had with David and Barbara.